Research, Curatorial Practice and Writing

 Place: Open School East: 50 Athelstan Road, Cliftonville CT9 2BH

-The workshop starts at Open School East in Margate, paying attentions to the sound from 9000km away, using the kit of making a small fire from Taiwa Kobo (one of the projects introduced in the newspaper) and introducing a letter from Toshie Kusamoto, a member of the project to the OSE workshop participants, making sand drawings and explore our imaginations and ideas about “being-in-common”.
+The workshop at Open School East in Margate, UK explore contemporary mode of being that affected by economies, politics, technology and emotions, and search the way of “being-in-common” to be sensible for each other.
+The workshop started at the seashore near Open School East, paying attentions to the sound from 9000km away, using the kit of making a small fire from Taiwa Kobo and introducing a letter from Toshie Kusamoto, a member of the Taiwa Kobo to the OSE workshop participants.
 Surrounding a small fire symbolises the fundamental attitude of the Taiwa Kobo and is used as a tool to share the experience.
 It helps all to engage in a dynamic scale of time-space to explore our imagination.
-In such a condition, sand could become a metaphor of the invisible particle of radiation, waves could connect here and the other side of the ocean, and the sound of air brings our imagination to travel further away.
-(Flyer of the workshop)
+After the meditative session, the participants of the workshop made sand drawings and explored their imaginations and ideas about “being-in- common”.
+In such a condition, sand could become a metaphor of the invisible particle of radiation, waves could connect here and the other side of the ocean, and the sound of air brings their imagination to travel further away.